Skip to content

 Progressive grit sanding

-An Iroko wood sample was sanded to 7 different grits, and its chatoyance was measured at each step.
+This set of tests started with an Iroko wood sample which was sanded to 7 different grits, and its chatoyance was measured at each step.

 StepPZC